voxpupuli/onceover/README.md

   4. Install required gems into temp dir using Bundler
   5. Run the tests

+### Adding your own spec tests

+When using this gem adding your own spec tests is exactly the same as if you were to add them to a module, simply create them under `spec/{classes,defines,etc.}` in the Controlrepo and they will be run like normal, along with all of the `it { should compile }` tests.

 ## Acceptance testing

 Acceptance testing works in much the same way as spec testing except that it requires a nodeset file along with `controlrepo.yaml`